UofT-DSI/sql/README.md

 ### Technology Requirements
 - A computer with internet access is required to attend sessions and participate in live-coding.
 - Download DB Browser for SQLite here: https://sqlitebrowser.org/dl/
+- Downloading R and/or Python is not required but encouraged, please see the respective DSI repositories for instructions on installing these languagues and your preferred IDE.

 ## Policies
 - Accessibility: We want to provide an accessible learning environment for all.
 If there is something we can do to make this course more accessible to you, please let us know.